 What Should Have Happened Was…

 - The employer should have conducted a safety risk assessment.
 This would have shown the employee could have been provided with PPE (Safety Gloves) and continued to work.

-- To have an insurance policy.
+- The salon should have had an insurance policy.
 The insurer would have assumed the liability and representation costs.
 You may have an excess, but that would be determined by your risk and history.

-Where you do settle a case, the following may arise: if it’s an employee collecting illness disability payments and you took your time in reaching a settlement on top of the excess you must pay, you could face a bill from the Social Welfare Department to repay them the entire amount of illness payments the Claimant received.
+When you do settle a case, be aware that the following may arise.
+If the claimant is collecting illness disability payments and you reached a settlement, you could face a bill from the Social Welfare Department on top of the excess you must pay.
+This bill will repay Social Welfare the entire amount of illness payments the Claimant received.

-Users can be liable for loss or damage caused by the products they use in their salons, even when you are not the manufacturers.
+Users can be liable for loss or damage caused by the products they use in their salons, even when you are not the manufacturer.
 Should a staff member or customer suffer harm or injury form any product or equipment you use, you could be on the hook for the full claim.
-Also, you will have to prove you used the product or equipment as per the manufacturer’s recommended guidelines before you can mount a challenge against the manufacturer to recover your costs or join them in the action, and that will cost you a lot of money.
+You will have to prove you used the product or equipment as per the manufacturer’s recommended guidelines before you can mount a challenge against the manufacturer to recover your costs or join them in the action, and that will be very expensive.

-The type of claims we get from salons are:
+The type of claims salons tend to get are:

 - walking into the glass door,